rmahinpey/personalPortfolio/_pages/about.md

 I'm also part of UBC orbit satellite design team, where I'm an avionics designer, currently worked on a satellite face PCB and firmware!

 I did my previous Co-op at ScopeSys, where I got the opportunity to develop a functional prototype for their cLic technology.
-In my free time, I love to excercise and play guitar
+In my free time, I love to excercise and play guitar.

 Here are a few technologies I've been working with recently: